 \textbf{Stage 1: Vision-Language Alignment.} Building upon pre-trained language models, our primary objective is to establish initial connections between visual features and language features.
 We freeze the LLM and the visual encoder, only training the visual projector.
 Therefore, we mainly use caption data for pre-training.
 We also add Docmatix~\cite{Idefics3} in this stage to improve document-based VQA.

-\textbf{Stage 2: General Knowledge Learning.} After establishing the vision-language alignment in the embedding space, we dedicate most of our computational resources to vision-language general knowledge learning.
+\textbf{Stage 2: Learning of general knowledge.} After establishing vision-language alignment in the embedding space, we dedicate most of our computational resources to general knowledge learning in the vision-language.
 This stage leverages all the image-text data for multiple tasks, including image captioning, common VQA, OCR, and multi-model conversations.
 In this stage, we also add text-only general instructions, math problems, and arithmetic calculations.
 For video understanding, we only add VideoGPT-plus~\cite{VideoGPT-plus} and ShareGemini-cap~\cite{ShareGemini}.
 In both Stage 1 and Stage 2, we pack all training data to a fixed sequence length, which effectively trains samples with different lengths of sequences.
-Specifically, we random sample data items from the same source and concatenate them into one training sample with a token length of $32$K and $16$K for Stage 1 and Stage 2, respectively.
+Specifically, we randomly sample data items from the same source and concatenate them into one training sample with a token length of $32$K and $16$K for Stage 1 and Stage 2, respectively.
 We reset positional embeddings and attention masks for all packed samples so that each text-vision pair only attends to itself.
-This approach helps manage extensive datasets and ensure diverse data segments' coverage.
+This approach helps manage extensive datasets and ensure the coverage of diverse data segments.

 \textbf{Stage 3: Long-Sequence Fine-Tuning.} In this stage, we extend the context length to $128$K. We reduce the sampling ratio of the data in Stage 2 to $0.1$ and incorporate additional long-context text instructions, comic book summaries, and video understanding datasets.